7 Signs of a Stroke You Might Be Ignoring

 In each minute of a stroke, your brain loses an estimated 1.9 million cells.
 Each hour a stroke goes untreated ages your brain the equivalent of three and a half years.
 The longer a stroke lasts or a patient doesn’t receive treatment, the greater chance of lingering speech difficulties, memory loss, or behavioral changes.
 The earlier a stroke is caught, the better the treatment options, which can minimize damage and improve the odds of a fuller recovery.
 “Stroke is scary.
 Denial is the biggest factor in delaying treatment.
 When I ask stroke patients in the ER why they waited to call 911, the most common response is that they wanted to see if it would go away,” says Carolyn Brockington, MD, director of the Mount Sinai Stroke Center in New York City.

 Vision problems like seeing double, blurriness, or loss of sight in one eye can be an example of stroke symptoms, but many people blame this on old age or tiredness.
 “Seeing two images is very unusual for just being tired or reading too much,” Dr. Brockington says.
 A blocked blood vessel can reduce the amount of oxygen getting to the eye, which causes vision issues that may not be accompanied by any other signs of stroke.
-Follow these things that heart doctors do to protect their own hearts.
+Don’t miss these 15 stroke symptoms that women often ignore.